Dementia

 • Air pollution.
 Studies in animals have indicated that air pollution particulates can speed degeneration of the nervous system.
 And human studies have found that air pollution exposure — particularly from traffic exhaust and burning wood — is associated with greater dementia risk.

 • Head trauma.
-People who've had a severe head trauma have a greater risk of Alzheimer's disease.
-Several large studies found that in people age 50 years or older who had a traumatic brain injury (TBI), the risk of dementia and Alzheimer's disease increased.
-The risk increases in people with more-severe and multiple TBIs.
-Some studies indicate that the risk may be greatest within the first six months to two years after the TBI.
+People who've had severe head trauma have a greater risk of Alzheimer's disease.
+Several large studies found that the risk of dementia and Alzheimer's disease increased in people age 50 years or older who had a traumatic brain injury, also called TBI.
+The risk is higher in people with more-severe and multiple TBIs.

-• Sleep symptoms.
-People who have sleep apnea and other sleep disturbances might be at higher risk of developing dementia.
+• Sleep conditions.
+People who have sleep apnea and other sleep disturbances might be at higher risk of getting dementia.

 • Low levels of certain vitamins and nutrients.
 Low levels of vitamin D, vitamin B-6, vitamin B-12 and folate can increase the risk of dementia.